Consolidation of the NC Principal Fellows Program (NCPFP) and Transforming Principal Preparation Program (TP3)

 Considerations:

-2. Applying and being accepted to this new model will also require your District Superintendent’s approval.
-When strong district partnerships exist, the likelihood of securing an assistant principal position is much greater.
+2. Applying and being accepted to this new model will also require your Superintendent’s approval.
+When strong district partnerships exist, the likelihood of securing a school leadership position is much greater.

 3. If accepted into one of the participating university programs, you will not be on a leave of absence both years.
-Instead, you will take courses while remaining in the classroom during your first year.
-You will be on a leave of absence the second year and receive a salary equivalent to your current teaching salary if more than that of a first-year assistant principal ($41,650).
+Instead, you will take courses while remaining in the classroom (or other certified position) during your first year.
+You will be on a leave of absence for the second year and receive a stipend equivalent to the starting salary of an assistant principal or your current teaching salary, whichever is greater.
+Additionally, as a Principal Fellow, you will receive employee health benefits and your local supplement.

 For additional information or general queries, email Dr. Tony Stewart at alstewart@northcarolina.edu.